Assignment Help

 Create a Pre-Routine Ritual

-A consistent 3–5 minute ritual that always precedes your study session helps automate the transition from non-study to study mode.
-This could be: making a specific drink, organising your materials, reviewing your to-do list, putting on headphones with a study playlist, or writing the date and session goal at the top of a new page.
-The ritual itself is less important than its consistency.
+A consistent 3–5 minute ritual that always precedes your study session helps automate the transition into work mode.
+This could be making a specific drink, organizing your materials, reviewing your to-do list, or writing the session goal at the top of a new page.
 The same sequence of actions, repeated hundreds of times, becomes the cue that fires the study routine.
-Athletes use this mechanism (pre-performance routines) and musicians use it (warm-up scales) — the principle transfers perfectly to academic work.

 7